North Carolina Central University Blog

 Written by: North Carolina Central University • Jan 22, 2024

 In recent years, digital privacy has become an area of intense concern.
-As consumers become increasingly aware of how companies track, store, and use their information, government regulations have emerged to keep this information tracking in check.
+As consumers become increasingly aware of how companies track, store, and use their information, laws and regulations have emerged to keep this information tracking in check.
 Meanwhile, high-profile data breaches have confirmed the everyday possibility of sensitive or confidential data being made public; this can be ruinous for consumers and businesses alike.

 What’s a Privacy Analyst?

-A privacy analyst may also create and implement training programs or distribute educational materials to inform employees about their roles in preserving data and mitigating risk.
+Privacy analysts may also create and implement training programs or distribute educational materials to inform employees about their roles in preserving data and mitigating risk.

 What Does a Privacy Analyst Do?